 How the program works

 We’ll match you with a Tech Connect participant who has similar career interests and/or life experiences.
-You’ll connect for a minimum of four hours over three months in person, by phone, or by video chat.
+You’ll meet virtually for a 30-minute informational interview, and if there is interest from both parties to connect further, you two will be matched as mentor and mentee for three hours of mentorship over two months.
 Your mentee will share their career objectives and goals for the mentorship experience.
 Topics may include:

 - Understanding Canadian workplace culture